gingerbreadman11/Pacman_RL_Evironment/README.md

 ## Layouts
 Different layouts are available in the `layouts` directory.
 New layouts can be created and added to this directory.

+you can easily creat eyour own maps just make sure its a lay file that is the same size as the map that the model was trained on

 ## Customizing Parameters
 Parameters are found in the `params` dictionary in `pacmanDQN_Agents.py`.
 This includes:
 - `train_start`: Episodes before training starts.